lepperm/Learning-Log/_posts/journal/2021/04/2021-04-25-diving-into-wordpress.md

 ## Journal

-{% include focus-box.html focus="Wordpress" theme="Client Projects" %}
+{% include focus-box.html focus="WordPress" theme="Client Projects" %}

 Since my last entry, nearly all free time not devoted to resolving safety concerns around the house has gone towards working on a new client project.
 The project is a job board site to help pair companies with talented individuals for either volunteer or paid opportunities.
 Employers will pay per posting, and there may eventually be some kind of subscription offering for talent.

 I had a few discussions with the client and was supplied with branding resources, feature requests, organizational structure, and all kinds of helpful data points.
 They had already secured the domain, so step one was to select a host and get the site live.

-After some research, DreamHost ended up being the winner for their selection of pricing plans and the one-click Wordpress setup.
+After some research, DreamHost ended up being the winner for their selection of pricing plans and the one-click WordPress setup.
 I've had decent success with DreamHost in the past for hosting small projects, so I was already familiar with their control panel.

-Setting up the Wordpress hosting, I specified our domain name and let DreamHost handle setting everything up.
+Setting up the WordPress hosting, I specified our domain name and let DreamHost handle setting everything up.
 It took me a bit before I realized that, since I had specified the domain during setup, I couldn't do or access anything at all, not even via FTP, until the domain was switched over.
 Whoops!

 After that, I reached out to the client to get the DNS namespaces pointed to DreamHost.
 We used [this guide, which also shows how to set up a free domain email]({{page.references[0]}}).
 With that pushed through, the site was live within the day, and I was able to get to work!

-Wordpress is such a different experience from anything I've done so far.
+WordPress is such a different experience from anything I've done so far.
 Everything is tucked away and wrapped into plugins, menus, and forms.
 I've seen references to PHP and shortcodes and other such elements that sound more like what I'm looking for, but I haven't gotten there quite yet.
 Honestly, I should probably stick to more of the official introduction guides instead of youtube.

 That being said, I was anxious to get something in place quickly!
 For now, a "coming soon" page would be a great way to start collecting emails to let people know our site will be launching, and to start building some SEO.
 There were a few different plugins to choose from, so I selected one that looked like it would be fairly quick to implement and created this: